-Internal decorations Visually inspected.
-There are paper, paint and tile finishes.
+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+All former fireplaces have been removed/covered over.
+Internal decorations Visually inspected. , , There are paper, paint and tile finishes.
 Cellars N/A Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the circuit breaker consumer unit and meter located within a hall cupboard.
+Electricity is from the mains grid with the circuit breaker consumer unit and meter located within a bedroom cupboard.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is from the mains supply with the meter located within a kitchen cupboard.
+Gas is from the mains supply with the meter located within the kitchen.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Cold water is from the mains supply and where seen, plumber fittings are of copper and PVC pipework.
-There is a PVC cold water storage tank within the loft space.
 The sanitary arrangements comprise a three piece suite within the bathroom.